What Are The First Signs Of Black Mold In Your Home?

 The areas that are especially susceptible to mold infestation are carpets, wood doors, baseboards, drywall, and wallpaper.

 In fact, any area that is water permeable can allow the spread of a mold colony.
-This is why it is recommended that you contact professional mold mitigation and restoration experts like those at HRS in the Phoenix and Denver areas.
+This is why it is recommended that you contact professional mold mitigation and restoration experts like those at HRS in the Denver area.

 A mold removal professional can identify the cause and clean the mold to ensure the health and safety of your loved ones.